SEN Report for Whipton Barton Federation – in accordance with section 69(3)(a) of the Children and Families Act 2014

-Whipton Barton Infant and Nursery School and Junior School are fully inclusive mainstream schools.
+Whipton Barton Federation is a fully inclusive mainstream school.
 We ensure that the progress of all pupils is monitored and that the feelings and opinions of all pupils and parents or carers are listened to.
 We are able to identify barriers to learning for children whose needs fall into the four primary areas of SEN need which are: communication and interaction; cognition and learning; social, emotional and mental health difficulties and sensory and/or physical needs.
-We work in consultation with parents to decide whether SEN support is required and we carry out further assessment to identify barriers to learning and the nature of the child’s difficulties.
+We work in consultation with parents to decide whether SEND support is required and we carry out further assessment to identify barriers to learning and the nature of the child’s difficulties.

 2. How do we identify and assess pupils with special educational needs?